schlenger/code-frames/README.md

 ### HTML/CSS
 All files can be found in the subfolder `html-css/`:

-- A HTML5 Frame with all important basic file links like CSS and JS files and a basic responsive functionality.
+- A HTML5 frame with all important basic file links like CSS and JS files and a basic responsive functionality.
-- Furthermore the frame is adopted into a sample wordpress theme.
 - Some useful CSS code snippets are collected in the file `css-snippets.css`.

 ### LaTeX